-The farm-to-table movement in the culinary world is nothing new to Denver.
+The most important part of Denver’s culinary identity is its deep roots in hyper-local cuisine.
 For years, Mile High City chefs have been working directly with local farms, utilizing Colorado’s bountiful harvest of fresh produce, artisanal cheeses, and organically raised meats to create dishes that are eco-friendly, innovative and – most importantly – delicious.
-As the movement has continued to evolve, Denver has been at the forefront of the culinary scene – home to chef-owned restaurants, nationally renowned hotspots, and unique and innovative concepts, the city is deeply rooted in the transition to hyper-local cuisine.
-In Denver, local is always better.
+In Denver, local has always been better.

 Here are just a handful of spots to enjoy farm-to-table dining in some of Denver’s most popular neighborhoods.

 LoDo (Lower Downtown) – This 26-square block neighborhood has the largest concentration of restored turn-of-the-century and Victorian brick warehouses in the nation, and is now home to more than 90 restaurants, breweries, rooftop cafes, music clubs and sports bars.

 The famous Larimer Square is the city’s most historic block and home to some of Denver’s signature restaurants.
 Jennifer Jasinski of Stoic & Genuine (above) made her first mark with the Mediterranean-centric Rioja, followed swiftly by French-inspired Bistro Vendôme and beer hall-style Euclid Hall.
 Frank Bonanno, 2016 James Beard Award Semifinalist for Best Restaurateur, owns four concepts on the block, including Osteria Marco, Green Russell, Russell’s Smokehouse and Wednesday’s Pie.